MicrosoftDocs/visualstudio-docs/docs/azure/vs-azure-tools-debug-cloud-services-virtual-machines.md

 ### To debug your cloud service on your local computer

-1. On the menu bar, select **Debug** > **Start Debugging** to run your Azure cloud service project.
+1. On the menu bar, select **Debug** > **Start Debugging** to run your Azure Cloud Services (extended support) project.
 As an alternative, you can press F5.
 You'll see a message that the Compute Emulator is starting.
 When the emulator starts, the system tray icon confirms it.

     ![Azure emulator in the system tray](./media/vs-azure-tools-debug-cloud-services-virtual-machines/IC783828.png)